prograhammer/vue-library-template/README.md

 $ npm build:all    # (optional) this builds both
 ```

-Check your */dist* folder and you'll some output like this:
+Check your */dist* folder and you'll see some output like this:

 ```
 /dist